legendu-net/docker-jupyterhub-ds/readme.md

 1. Lack of resource management.
     The argument `USER_MEM_LIMIT` is not in effect due to the default Spawner used.
     This is not big issue if you have a few light users.
+    However,
-    However, if there are many heavy users (especially Spark notebook users) you server can run out of memory.
+    if there are many heavy users (especially Spark notebook users) you server can run out of memory.
-    It's good practice to have users close unused notebooks to save memory.
+    It's good practice to deploy on a server with large memory ($>=30G$) have users close unused notebooks to save memory.
 2. The subprocess managment issue.
     This is not an issue at in most use cases.
     This Docker image launch service using a shell script